taehyunjo90/co-ptr_net-pytorch/README.md

 ## Outline

-It is implementation of pointer network papar. (https://arxiv.org/abs/1506.03134)
+It is pytorch implementation of pointer network papar. (https://arxiv.org/abs/1506.03134)

-In addition to the Pointer Network proposed on this paper, I implement a basic sequential model called Seq2seq.
-You can see the difference between the two models that metioned in the paper.
+In addition to the Pointer Network, I implement a basic sequential model called Seq2seq.
+You can see the differences metioned in the paper between the two models.

 For the convenience of implementation, the GRU model is used instead of the LSTM model.